There’s never been a better time to be a gamer.

 Under the hood there’s a Nvidia ‘customised’ Tegra processor – essentially the same architecture as the cheaper Nvidia SHIELD TV.

-The Legend of Zelda: Breath of the Wild and Mario Kart 8 Deluxe are the only ones worth buying right now.
+The Legend of Zelda: Breath of the Wild, Mario Kart 8 Deluxe and Super Mario Odyssey are absolutely essential purchases.

 The Nintendo store, which offers some smaller indie and retro titles, is relatively sparse but will become more populated in time.